 - 2. A patient information leaflet. - 3.
 An Alcohol Audit form - 4.
 A leaflet detailing alternative services. - 5.
-A 'Use the Internet' online access form. - 6.
 A 'Your health record, protecting your information' form.

 6. Summarizing Patient Records

 It is important that the summarizing of patient records takes place and is completed within 8 weeks.
 This ensures that we meet the Government Quality Outcomes Framework targets, and that the patient information is in place should they make an appointment shortly after registration.
 Patient notes will be received from the PCSA within a couple of weeks from registration.
 These notes need to be entered onto the EMIS system in a summarized form.
 Note summarization is an important and key task in managing the information we keep relating to patients.
 If at all possible, the task then should be performed by an administrator trained in summarization.